rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 ### 1.3.2 History Period

 As mentioned, the basis of the BFAST Monitor method consists in fitting a model to the data of a period defined as stable history.
-Therefore, to be able to detect deforestion occuring in a desired time span (monitoring period), it is mandatory to have enough data prior to this interval.
+Therefore, to be able to detect deforestation occurring in a desired time span (monitoring period), it is mandatory to have enough data prior to this interval.

 To facilitate reliable monitoring, the history period has to fulfil two essential conditions: (i) to be sufficiently long for model fitting, and (ii) to be free of disturbances, so that the model parameters are stable in this period and can be used to model normal expected behaviour in the monitoring period.